Skip to main content

 Introduction:

-In Blueink, a Document Template and a Bundle Template are two distinct concepts that serve different purposes within the platform.
-Here's a brief overview of the differences between a Document Template and a Bundle Template in Blueink.
+In Blueink, a Document Template and an Envelope Template are two distinct concepts that serve different purposes within the platform.
+Here's a brief overview of the differences between a Document Template and an Envelope Template in Blueink.

-Difference between a Document Template and a Bundle Template in Blueink:
+Difference between a Document Template and an Envelope Template in Blueink:

 1. Document Template: